codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

 Working With the File
 =====================

-Once you've gotten the UploadedFile instance, you can retrieve information about the file in safe ways, as well as move the file to a new location.
+Once you've retrieved the UploadedFile instance, you can retrieve information about the file in safe ways, as well as move the file to a new location.

 Verify A File